wiseby/wiseby.github.io/_drafts/arch_linux_install.md

 I had trouble with some packages when using Budgie and I was in need of a more full fledged desktop environment.
 I also use my steam deck many times and it runs KDE Plasma as well, so the choice was simple.
 Installed it with little hazzle and I was very happy with the result.

-Some packages didn't come along with the DM package and had to be installed seperatly:
+Some packages didn't come along with KDE package and had to be installed seperatly:

 - Dolphin File Manager
 - Ark Archive Ectractor/Zip tool